Lucy Liu: Personal life

 Liu has been vegetarian since childhood.
 Liu has studied various religions, mainly Buddhism and Taoism, and briefly Kabbalah.
 She has stated, "I'm into all things spiritual—anything to do with meditation or chants or any of that stuff.
 I studied Chinese philosophy in school.
 There's something in the metaphysical that I find very fascinating."
 She has been a member of the Chinese-American organization Committee of 100 since 2004.

-Family

-She has a son, Rockwell, who was born in 2015 via gestational surrogate.
+Liu has a son, Rockwell, who was born in 2015 via gestational surrogate.
 She has stated that surrogacy was the right option for her because, "I was working and I didn't know when I was going to be able to stop."
 She has decided to raise him as a single parent.
 She was involved in Tylenol's #HowWeFamily Mother's Day Campaign, which celebrated non-traditional families.